darkhelmet/sinatra-bundles/README.md

     get '/' do
       'sinatra-bundles rocks!'
     end

+That sinatra is version 0.10.1, so you'll have to grab it from source and install it that way, since it's not out yet.

 Then in your view, you can use the view helpers to insert the proper script tags: